salimzeeshan/code-crusaders/README.md

 ### Homepage

 Homepage is one of the most important factor which also known by the name of Landing Page.
-There are different kinds of the Features available Please take a looks
+There are different kinds of the Features available Please take a looks.

 ![Screenshot (389)](https://user-images.githubusercontent.com/107980582/230779499-9253d45b-700a-4ed3-976b-a591beb78417.png)